web3/web3.js/docs/include_web3-module-abstract-method-class-reference.rst

 This property does contain the given ``parameters``.

-If you would like to let Web3.js automaticly detect if a callback is given then please use the ``arguments`` property for setting the parameters.
+If you would like to let Web3.js automaticly detect if a callback is given then please use the ``setArguments()`` method for setting the parameters.
-The ``arguments`` property will be used for validating the given parameters length and for the detection of the callback method.
+The ``setArguments()`` method will be used for validating the given parameters length and for the detection of the callback method.

 =======
 Returns